Photo © Meghan Pinsonnault/Stocksy

 What if I don’t know how long I want to travel for?

 If you’re planning on exploring the world for a while, but you don’t know how long you’ll be gone for, don’t fret.
-You have a couple of options to ensure you’re covered while you’re away:
+You have a couple of options that may ensure you’re covered while you’re away:

-• Purchase a new plan: If your plan has expired, you can purchase a new one while you’re still traveling.
-Just note your coverage takes effect at 12:01 a.m. local time the day after you purchase your plan.
-Your plan wording will have full details to understand the cover, limits and exclusions.
+• Purchase a new plan: If your plan has expired, you may be able to purchase a new one while you’re still traveling.
+Just note your coverage takes effect at 12:01 a.m. local time the day after you purchase your plan and will not cover any events that happened prior to the new plan’s start date.
+Your plan document will have full details to understand what’s covered, limits and exclusions.

 • Consider the optional “Cancel for Any Reason” benefit: It’s unfortunate, but it happens: You plan a big trip months in advance, only to have something come up that is now stopping you from going.
-The trip cancellation benefit may help recover some of the expenses, but a certain qualifying event would have to happen (sickness, natural disaster, etc.) But what if your dog is sick or you break up with your partner or you get a new job?
-Instead of losing all the money you put down, consider adding on the “cancel for any reason” benefit to your Explorer or Epic travel insurance plan during the time-sensitive period to protect those long trips (and big investments!).
+The trip cancellation benefit may help recover your travel expenses (up to the maximum benefit amount), and may include unused, pre-paid, non-refundable travel arrangements you paid for in advance, but a certain qualifying event would have to happen (sickness, natural disaster, etc.) But what if your dog is sick or you break up with your partner or you get a new job?
+Instead of losing all the money you put down, consider adding on the “cancel for any reason” benefit to your Explorer or Epic travel protection plan during the time-sensitive period to protect those long trips (and big investments!).
+Not available in NY, additional cost and terms apply.

 Travel Insurance Benefits: how we can take care of you